-Dr. Pietrucha received his Bachelor of Science degree, magna cum laude, in civil engineering from the New Jersey Institute of Technology.
-He also holds a Master of Science degree in civil engineering from the University of California at Berkeley and a Doctor of Philosophy degree in civil engineering from the University of Maryland.
-He has nearly 40 years experience in transportation engineering specializing in transportation policy, funding, and financing; highway design; highway traffic operations; highway safety; and human factors issues for a variety of public and private institutions.
+Martin Pietrucha received his Bachelor of Science degree, magna cum laude, in civil engineering from the New Jersey Institute of Technology.
+He also holds a Master of Science degree in civil engineering from the University of California at Berkeley and a doctor of philosophy degree in civil engineering from the University of Maryland.
+He has nearly 40 years’ experience in transportation engineering specializing in transportation policy, funding, and financing; highway design; highway traffic operations; highway safety; and human factors issues for a variety of public and private institutions.

-Dr. Pietrucha serves as the director of the Engineering Systems Program, a research, education, and outreach program that is at the nexus of engineering, management, and the social sciences at The Pennsylvania State University.
-He recently completed a seven-year term as director of The Thomas D. Larson Pennsylvania Transportation Institute at PSU.
+Dr. Pietrucha serves as the director of Penn State’s Engineering Systems Program, research, education, and outreach program that is at the nexus of engineering, management, and the social sciences.
+He recently completed a seven-year term as director of the Thomas D. Larson Pennsylvania Transportation Institute at Penn State.
 The Larson Institute is an interdisciplinary research unit in Penn State’s College of Engineering.
-Over 250 faculty, students, and staff receive financial or administrative support from the institute, which performs nearly 18 million dollars of research annually.
-He recently served as the President of the Council of University Transportation Centers, a professional organization of university-based transportation research, education, and outreach units.
-He is currently the President of the Research and Education Division of the American Road and Transportation Builders, and he also serves on the advisory board for the undergraduate Rail Transportation Engineering Program at Penn State’s Altoona Campus.
+He recently served as the president of the Council of University Transportation Centers, a professional organization of university-based transportation research, education, and outreach units.
+He is currently the president of the Research and Education Division of the American Road and Transportation Builders, and he also serves on the advisory board for the undergraduate Rail Transportation Engineering Program at Penn State’s Altoona Campus.

-Dr. Pietrucha is a Professor of Civil Engineering with the Civil and Environmental Engineering Department at the University Park campus of Penn State where he teaches courses in transportation policy, transportation engineering, highway engineering and safety, and human factors.
+Dr. Pietrucha is a professor of civil engineering in Penn State’s the Civil and Environmental Engineering Department, where he teaches courses in transportation policy, transportation engineering, highway engineering and safety, and human factors.
 He has been principal investigator or co‑principal investigator on numerous research projects for the Federal Highway Administration, the National Cooperative Highway Research Program, and the Pennsylvania Department of Transportation.